How Is Lung Cancer Diagnosed?

 If fluid is present in the area between the tissue layers lining the chest wall and lungs, removal of the fluid with a needle (called a thoracentesis) may help diagnose cancer as well as improve breathing symptoms.
 If the fluid tests negative for cancer cells -- which occurs about 60% of the time -- then your doctor may do a procedure known as a video-assisted thoracoscopic surgery (or VATS) to examine the lining of the lung for tumors and to perform a biopsy.

-However, groups such as the American Cancer Society and the National Cancer Institute say low-dose helical CT screening should be offered to those at high risk of lung cancer.
-That includes smokers and former smokers ages 55 to 74 who have smoked for 30 pack-years or more and either continue to smoke or have quit within the past 15 years.
+However, groups such as the U.S. Preventative Services Task Force say low-dose helical CT screening should be offered to those at high risk of lung cancer.
+That includes smokers and former smokers ages 50 to 80 who have smoked for 20 pack-years or more and either continue to smoke or have quit within the past 15 years.
 A pack-year is the number of cigarette packs smoked each day multiplied by the number of years a person has smoked.
+If you quit smoking more than 15 years ago, the screening may not be needed.

 What Are the Treatments for Lung Cancer?